VA Eligible Properties | Using a VA Loan for a Second Home

 That being said, these programs are available with a few VA lenders.
 If you are looking for this type of loan, the best thing to do is get in touch with multiple lenders.

 VA loans can’t be used to purchase an investment property.
-That being said, you can always purchase a home with a VA loan and pay the loan off, or refinance the remaining loan amount to a conventional loan.
-After that, the house is officially yours and you can do whatever you want with it — including renting it out.
+But you could buy a home with a VA loan and pay the loan off, or refinance the remaining loan amount to a conventional loan.
+After that, the VA requirements won’t apply to the home and you can do whatever you want with it — including renting it out.

 You also can’t flip homes with a VA loan.
 The goal of the program is to offer special homebuying benefits to military service members.
 VA loans often have lower interest rates and require no down payment.
 These benefits are better than any other program, and lenders don’t want you taking advantage of the program to make real estate investments.

-While it might seem like you don’t have many options when it comes to purchasing a home, most houses in the nation are VA eligible.
-Home buyers looking to purchase a new home to live in can certainly take advantage of the VA loan program and become a homeowner.Check your VA mortgage rates.
+While it might seem like you don’t have many options when it comes to purchasing a home, most houses in the nation are VA-eligible so you can take advantage of the VA loan program and become a homeowner.Check your VA mortgage rates.
 Start here (Dec 5th, 2023)